• Current students

 Trusts

 The fifth package of sanctions adopted a prohibition on providing advice on trusts to wealthy Russians.
 Following discussions with the EU Commission and discussions amongst Member States, agreement was reached to amend that measure.
 The position is now that certain types of trust, detailed below, can apply to the competent authorities for a derogation from the sanction.
-The Dept of Finance information advises that trusts will have 30 days from 3 June 2022 to make such an application.
+The Dept of Finance information advised that trusts will have 30 days from 3 June 2022 to make such an application.
 The three Irish competent authorities are the Department of Foreign Affairs, Department of Enterprise, Trade & Employment and the Central Bank of Ireland.
-At the time of writing there is no information about which (or if all three) competent authority will be providing the application facility for trusts; nor is there information about what information a trust will have to provide in order to successfully secure a derogation.
+There was no information about which (or if all three) competent authority would provide the application facility for trusts; nor was there information about what information a trust would have to provide in order to successfully secure a derogation.
 The trust types eligible for a derogation are:

 • occupational pension schemes;